3D Simulation Software for VFX | Autodesk

 Bifrost's adaptive volume tile-tree system enables artists to control where they want high or low detail in their simulations.
 This helps reduce RAM usage and cache sizes, and speeds up simulations.

-Interactive progressive rendering in the Arnold viewport enables artists to prototype Bifrost effects while viewing final pixels directly in Maya, reducing guesswork and time-consuming iterations later on in production.
+Interactive progressive rendering in the Arnold viewport enables artists to prototype Bifrost effects while viewing final pixels right in Maya, reducing guesswork and time-consuming iterations later on in production.

-Finally, Bifrost makes it possible to publish working effects as portable graphs that can be reused by artists on other productions.
-TDs are no longer stuck recreating the same fire or smoke effect over and over again each time it’s needed.
+Finally, Bifrost makes it possible to publish working effect as portable graphs that can be re-used by artists on other productions.
+TDs are no longer stuck re-creating the same fire or smoke effect over and over again each time it’s needed.